DonMVB/aws/AWS_Assoc_SAA_C02.md

 - **Summary:** AWS PrivateLink connects your *AWS services with other AWS services* through a non-public tunnel.

 ## 3.13.
 VPC Peering:
 - VPC peering allows you to connect one VPC with another via a direct network route using the Private IPs belonging to both.
 With VPC peering, instances in different VPCs behave as if they were on the same network.
+Between regions, all data is encrypted (HW level).
+Between VPC's in the same region doesn't use encryption, connection marked 'private' (PPT).
+- Cost: VPC peering connections are charged by the hour and for throughput, regardless of the destination (even within the same AZ).
+(PPT).
 - You can create a VPC peering connection between your own VPCs, regardless if they are in the same region or not, and with a VPC in an enirely different AWS account.
+- VPC peering connections in the same region do not use encryption, but the connections are labeled as private.
+Cross-region connections use encryption and also use the AWS private network.
+(PPT).
 - VPC Peering is usually done in such a way that there is one central VPC that peers with others.
 Only the central VPC can talk to the other VPCs.
 - VPC Peering connection is documented as exhibiting no single point of failure and is a redundant resource, which means it is fault tolerant (PPT).
 (11/13/2020)
 - You cannot do transitive peering for non-central VPCs.
 Non-central VPCs cannot go through the central VPC to get to another non-central VPC.
 You must set up a new portal between non-central nodes if you need them to talk to each other.